Marleyedrg/ohmydebnM/README.md

 # Documents

-LibreOffice is installed to handle common document types like documents and spreadsheets.
+LibreOffice is installed to handle common file types like documents and spreadsheets.
 For PDF files, Evince is the default PDF viewer.
 If you need to annotate a PDF, you can use the included Xournal++.

 # Firewall